About the Ester Library

 Mission

 Our mission is to provide books, technology and resources, such as a seed library and family activities, for the betterment of the Ester community.
 We also collect and preserve local history, organize programs, and provide a meeting space for eclectic groups, which fosters learning, discussion, creativity, and engagement.
-In addition, JTEL’s mission is to build a new landmark library that not only meets the highest standards of sustainability and design but also serves as a hub for creativity and connection.
+In addition, the Ester Village Library mission is to build a new landmark library that not only meets the highest standards of sustainability and design but also serves as a hub for creativity and connection.

 Facilities

-The main building of the John Trigg Ester Library is located in the Clausen Cabin, at 3629 Main Street.
+The main building of the Ester Village Library is located in the Clausen Cabin, at 3629 Main Street.
 We also own the Ida Lane Gazebo and associated outhouse at 504 Village Road (across from the Ester Post Office).
-Our New Building, is under construction at 488 Village Road.
+The new building will eventually be built at 488 Village Road, which is currently a community garden.

 History